Peergos/Peergos/README.md

 If you are also using a reverse proxy like nginx to terminate TLS you will need to tell peergos which domain you are using with the following arg:
 > -public-domain $YOUR_DOMAIN

 And the TLS certificate will also need to cover the wildcard subdomain for the applications (like the PDF viewer, text editor, calendar, and custom 3rd party apps) to work.
-For example, it should cover peergos.net and *.peergos.net
+For example, it should have A records that cover $YOUR_DOMAIN and *.$YOUR_DOMAIN

 If you are using a reverse proxy like nginx to terminate TLS here is a good example of the nginx config file (replace $YOUR_DOMAIN_NAME):
 ```